radsungura/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6.  prints all single digit numbers of base 10 starting from 0
 7. prints the lowercase alphabet in reverse
-8. prints all the numbers of base 16 in lowercase 9.prints all possible combinations of single-digit numbers.
+8. prints all the numbers of base 16 in lowercase
+9. prints all possible combinations of single-digit numbers.
 10. prints all possible different combinations of two digits.
 11. prints all possible different combinations of three digits
+12. prints all possible combinations of two two-digit numbers.